dpawatts/ormongo-ancestry/README.markdown

 It's a fork of [Mongoid-Ancestry](https://github.com/skyeagle/mongoid-ancestry) - which in turn is a port of [ancestry](https://github.com/stefankroes/ancestry) - but ported to C# and adapted to work with Ormongo.

+The ordering functionality is ported from [Mongoid Tree](https://github.com/benedikt/mongoid-tree).

 All thanks should goes to Stefan Kroes and Anton Orel for their great work.